Semtexmagix/autodarts-desktop/README.md

 or .. a full screen mode for the board.

 All of this can be easily realized via OBS scenes: The scenes can be switched during the game or via hotkeys.
-If you start OBS by the custom-app function, you can use "--startvirtualcam" as start-agument so obs automatically starts in visual-camera mode.
+Hint: If you start OBS by the custom-app function, use "--startvirtualcam --disable-updater --minimize-to-tray" as start-arguments; OBS starts in an optimized mode.

 ## BUGS